jajapuramshivasai/jajapuramshivasai/README.md

 - 👋 Hi, I’m @jajapuramshivasai
 - 👀 I’m interested in Quantum Information Science and High Performance Computing/Simulation.
-- 🌱 I’m currently learning Parallel Computing with julia and system software.
+- 🌱 I’m currently learning Parallel Computing with julia and Quromorphic systems.
 - 💞️ I’m looking to collaborate on impactful projects and startup ideas